 Children and youth are human rights holders.
-The United Nations Convention on the Rights of the Child (UNCRC) applies to every child in the world from birth to age 18 years.
+The United Nations Convention on the Rights of the Child (UNCRC) applies to children from birth to age 18 years.
 Canada ratified the UNCRC in 1991.
-The federal government is responsible to report to the United Nations Committee on the Rights of the Child, which monitors implementation of the UNCRC, every five years.
+The federal government is responsible to report to the United Nations Committee on the Rights of the Child, which monitors implementation of the UNCRC, every five years, although this timeline is rarely met in practice.
 This report is submitted by Canada and includes information provided by the Government of Prince Edward Island to ensure compliance with the UNCRC on child rights that have provincial jurisdictional responsibility.

-Individual Advocacy is always voluntary and child/youth led.
-When the OCYA becomes aware that a child or youth may be experiencing a barrier to the realization of their human rights, Individual Advocacy is offered directly to the child.
+Individual Advocacy is always voluntary, confidential, rights-based and child/youth led.
+When the Office of the Child and Youth Advocate becomes aware that a child or youth may be experiencing a barrier to the realization of their human rights, Individual Advocacy is offered directly to the child.
 Individual Advocacy may include providing information and advice; representing the rights, interests and viewpoints of the child or youth; and assisting children and youth to initiate and participate in case conferences, service reviews, mediations, or other processes in which decisions are made about the provision of a reviewable service.
-Advocating for individual and/or groups of children or youths receiving or eligible to receive a reviewable service, may include talking and meeting with reviewable service providers or reviewing reviewable service records involved with the child or youth and their families.
+Advocating for individual and/or groups of children or youths receiving or eligible to receive a reviewable service, may include talking and meeting with service providers and/or reviewing reviewable service records involved with children or youth and their families.

-When the OCYA becomes aware of patterns or trends of more than one child or youth experiencing barriers to the realization of their human rights, staff of the OCYA may provide Systemic Advocacy to ensure the rights of all PEI children and youth are upheld.
+When the Office of the Child and Youth Advocate becomes aware of patterns or trends of more than one child or youth experiencing barriers to the realization of their human rights, staff of the Office of the Child and Youth Advocate may provide Systemic Advocacy to ensure the rights of all PEI children and youth are upheld.
 The purpose of Systemic Advocacy is to review and investigate reviewable service laws, programs, policies and practices affecting an identified population of children and youth with the goal to inform recommendations for broad systemic changes required to benefit many PEI children and youth, as a group of citizens, in the realization of their human rights.
-The OCYA can undertake Systemic Advocacy on any matter that comes to its attention about a reviewable service, either independently, or at the request of a child or youth.
+The Office of the Child and Youth Advocate can undertake Systemic Advocacy on any matter that comes to its attention about a reviewable service, either independently, or at the request of a child or youth.